11.4: Accessible Descriptions

 Geographic Coverage:

-• The majority of storm reports are concentrated in the Gulf Coast region, especially across Louisiana, Mississippi, and Alabama, with scattered reports extending into Georgia and parts of Florida.
+- Most storm reports are concentrated along the Gulf Coast, particularly in Louisiana, Mississippi, and Alabama, with scattered reports extending into Georgia and parts of Florida.

 Storm Report Totals: